earlduque/ServiceNow-Developer-Training/Standards/Script Includes.md

 # Script Include Standards

 - Generally speaking, create new script includes for individual applications, catalogs items, or functions.
-    - As opposed to one script include for several catalog items, which may cause problems with delegated develpment.
+    - As opposed to one script include for several catalog items, which may cause problems with delegated development.
 - Only return information that the calling script will need
 - Use JSON.stringify and JSON.parse instead of JSON.encode and JSON.decode
 - Use Script Includes instead of Global Business Rules